Tevfik Altındağ

-Tevfik Altındağ (born 26 October 1988) is a German footballer who plays as a midfielder for an amateur side Türkspor Neckarsulm.
+Tevfik Altındağ (born 26 October 1988) is a German footballer who plays as a midfielder for the amateur side Türkspor Neckarsulm.

 Career

 Born in Böblingen, West Germany, Altındağ began his career with SV Böblingen.
-He later joined the youth team of SSV Reutlingen and in the summer of 2007 was scouted by Ankaragücü.
-On 10 November 2007 he played his debut game for Ankaragücü against Gaziantepspor and scored his only goal for Ankaragücü on 30 March 2008 against Bursaspor.
+He later joined the youth team of SSV Reutlingen and, in the summer of 2007, was scouted by Ankaragücü.
+On 10 November 2007 he made his debut for Ankaragücü against Gaziantepspor.
+He scored his only goal for the club on 30 March 2008 against Bursaspor.

-After eight games and one goal in a one and a half year spell, he signed with Sivasspor on 14 January 2009, making his debut on 7 February 2009 against Kocaelispor.
+After eight appearances and one goal during a one-and-a-half-year spell, he signed with Sivasspor on 14 January 2009.
+He made his debut on 7 February 2009 against Kocaelispor.